tpb1908/CWDoc/doc.md

 In ```parseAndSetMd``` the ```HtmlTagHandler``` is created to parse HTML to spans.
 The span text is then overriden to stop the built in ```Html.fromHtml``` capturing but ignoring numerous tags.

-If the Android version is APi 25 or greater, the COMPACT flag is used to ensure the styling is the same as on previous versions.
+If the Android version is APi 25 or greater, the LEGACY flag is used to ensure the styling is the same as on previous versions.
 In either case, ```removeHtmlBottomPadding``` is called, as ```Html.fromHtml``` adds two newlines to the end of the parsed HTML.

 In order to add the URL and email address links, the ```Spanned``` object must be converted to an ```Editable```.